 These gimmicks are a great way to remember the spelling of tricky words.
 I’ve compiled a list of mnemonic devices and catchy phrases that I hope you will find helpful to use with your students.

-Sentences or Phrase Mnemonic Spelling Devices
+Idea #1 Acronym: Sentences or Phrase Mnemonic Spelling Devices

+An acronym is a word formed from the first letters of a name or phrase.
 Use the first letter of each word in the sentence or phrase to help spell the tricky word.

 Big Elephants Can Always Understand Small Elephants

 A Rat In The House May Eat The Ice Cream

 General Eisenhower’s Oldest Girl Rode A Pony Home Yesterday

 Five Red Indians Eating Nuts Downstairs